kubernetes/enhancements/keps/sig-api-machinery/20190426-crd-defaulting.md

 This KEP proposes to apply these default values during deserialization, in the same way as native resources do.
 We assume _structural schemas_ as defined in [KEP Vanilla OpenAPI Subset: Structural Schema](/keps/sig-api-machinery/20190425-structural-openapi.md).

-This feature starts behind a feature gate `CustomResourceDefaulting`, disabled by default as alpha.
+This feature starts behind a feature gate `CustomResourceDefaulting`, disabled by default as alpha in 1.15.

+It will graduate to GA in `apiextensions.k8s.io/v1` for 1.16.
+Defaults can only be set on creation via the v1 API.

 ## Motivation